Geeks-Trident-LLC/regexpro/README.md

 ## 🐞 Bugs & Feature Requests

-If you encounter a bug or have a feature request, please submit it through the official [GitHub Issue Tracker](https://github.com/Geeks-Trident-LLC/regexbuilder/issues).
+If you encounter a bug or have a feature request, please submit it through the official [GitHub Issue Tracker](https://github.com/Geeks-Trident-LLC/regexgenerator/issues).
 This helps us track, prioritize, and resolve issues efficiently while keeping all feedback in one place.

 ---

 ## 🛣️ Roadmap

-- ⚠️ **Deprecation Notice** – *Regex Pro Edition* and *Enterprise Edition* will be deprecated and removed during the upcoming migration to 🚀 `regexbuilder` version **1.x**.
+- ⚠️ **Deprecation Notice** – *Regex Pro Edition* and *Enterprise Edition* will be deprecated and removed during the upcoming migration to 🚀 `regexgenerator` version **1.x**.
 - 📌 **Future Enhancements** – Continued improvements to regex generation, expanded integration with parsing libraries, and streamlined developer workflows.
 - 🔍 **Testing & Feedback** – Early adopters are encouraged to experiment and provide feedback to help shape the stable release.